Will my audition be in person or virtual?

-Thanks to the reduced infection rates brought about by the vaccines, you have the option of auditioning for us live (in-person) or live (virtually).
+You have the option of auditioning for us in person or virtually (using Acceptd's AuditionRoom).
 After you apply to Viterbo University admissions, simply select your preferred audition date/format from the audition choices listed in your Acceptd audition application and we'll send you an email with suggested audition times.

 What is Acceptd?

 It’s a global performing and visual arts audition and application network and an essential part of your application to Viterbo University.
 The Acceptd digital portfolio (audition videos, headshot, and resume, etc.) is our first introduction to you prior to your live audition.

 Acceptd hosts all your digital media in one place.
 Your digital portfolio will contain your headshot, media samples, and resume information saved and ready to send out instantly when you’re ready.
 Acceptd also provides resources to help you create your digital portfolio.

 Our theatre and music theatre faculty will see your Acceptd audition materials when you make your profile discoverable to Viterbo University.
 We value your privacy, safety, and security.
 Your information and content are kept private.